OfficeDev/O365-Windows-Start/README.md

 Known issues as of 9/4
   - You need to use the same credentials to login with the app that were used to configure the connected service in Visual Studio.
   - You cannot switch users when using the app.
-  - If you target a new Office 65 tenant, you may need to login into OneDrive for Business once before you use this sample.
+  - If you target a new Office 365 tenant, you may need to login into OneDrive for Business once before you use this sample.
 OneDrive for Business has a setup step at first use.

-## License ##
+## Copyright ##

 Copyright (c) Microsoft.
 All rights reserved.